 Globally, data center and server room expansion are occurring at a rapid pace.
 With all of their complexity and operational overhead, keeping them clean can be a challenge.
 For anyone managing server room operations, cleanliness must be on the critical list!
 Thus, ensure a written operational maintenance plan is in place.
 Furthermore, observing and preparing for outside impact is key.
-Data centers, server rooms, network operations rooms, telecom rooms and like critical environments should be maintained with consistency and precaution.
+Data centers, server rooms, network operations rooms, telecom rooms, and critical environments should be maintained with consistency and precaution.
 We’ll present key tips for server room cleaning success in this article.

 Tip 1: New Equipment Packaging – Have Controls